Spotlight: Peyronie’s disease management

 A GP has many roles, but mostly it is to act as the main point of contact for general healthcare.
 They treat all common medical conditions and refer patients to hospitals and other medical services for urgent and specialist treatment.
 In recent years, demand for their services has increased.
 This article highlights the most common problems seen in primary care.

-Insect and tick bite management in general practice
+Spotlight: insect and tick bite management

 Insect bite consultations are common in primary care and treatment is usually with antibiotics.
 However, Public Health England claims that one in five GP antibiotic prescriptions may be inappropriate.
 A survey by a subgroup of the RCGP overdiagnosis group examined current practice in insect and tick bite management.